Concrete Innovation a discussion

 Days to Target

-M20-grade strength was achieved 7 days earlier with magnetic water
+M20 strength was reached 7 days earlier with magnetic water

 Microstructural Analysis Insights